 We have developed a marketing/branding strategy that we use in connection with new restaurant openings to help build local brand recognition and create a "buzz."
 In new markets, we generally host a pre-opening party called a "Redfish Rally" after our emblematic redfish for our social media fans, influencers from the local community and food bloggers experiencing Chuy's for the first time.
 During our "Redfish Rallies", we serve our food and margaritas and give away free Chuy's merchandise.
-In addition to the "Redfish Rallies", we employ a variety of pre-opening marketing initiatives such as issuing press releases, delivering free food to the local community highlighting our defining differences, using social media channels, hosting a dog event to collect pictures for our famous "dog wall" and to collect money to benefit a local pet charity and food tasting through training lunches and dinners with local residents, media, community leaders and businesses.
+In addition to the "Redfish Rallies", we employ a variety of pre-opening marketing initiatives such as issuing press releases, delivering free food to local businesses highlighting our defining differences, using social media channels, hosting a dog event to collect pictures for our famous "dog wall" and to collect money to benefit a local pet charity and food tasting through training lunches and dinners with local residents, media, community leaders and businesses.

 We use the pre-opening period for our new restaurants as an opportunity to reach out to various media outlets as well as the local community.
-We retain local public relations partners to assist us with addressing the local market, establishing relationships with local charities, meeting local community leaders, identifying events for Chuy's to be a part of and gaining brand recognition.
+For our new and expanding markets outside of Texas, we retain local public relations partners to assist us with addressing the local market, establishing relationships with local charities, meeting local community leaders, identifying events for Chuy's to be a part of and gaining brand recognition.

-E-Marketing & Social Media
+Social Media & E-Marketing

-We have increased our use of e-marketing and social media tools, which enables us to reach a significant number of people in a timely and targeted fashion at a fraction of the cost of traditional media.
+We have increased our use of social media and e-marketing tools, which enables us to reach a significant number of people in a timely and targeted fashion at a fraction of the cost of traditional media.
 We believe our customers are generally frequent Internet users and will use social media to share dining experiences.
-We have forty-five Facebook pages, including our corporate page and forty-four local market pages, which we use to engage with customers.
+At a corporate and local restaurant level we utilize social media outlets such as Facebook, Twitter and Instagram to promote our brand and engage with our guests.
 We also have a mailing list for each location that allows us to send customers updates about events at their local Chuy's.